 The PDP 11/45 timesharing computer is for instructional use by students.
-The computer has 80,000 characters of internal memory, 44 million characters of disk memory, a 300-line per minute printer, and one magnetic tape drive.
+The computer has twelve ports, 80,000 characters of internal memory, 44 million characters of disk storage, a 300-line per minute printer, and one magnetic tape drive.
 Nineteen terminals are available throughout the campus for interactive use of the PDP system.